Vaccines, the operating circular sent with procedures and deadlines to schools

-The Ministry of Education, University and Research today sent the circular to schools which contains the first operational indications for the implementation of decree-law n.73 of 7 June 2017, converted with modifications by law n.
-119 of 31 July 2017, on vaccine prevention.
+The Ministry of Education, University and Research has sent schools today the circular containing the first operational indications for the implementation of decree-law n.73 of 7 June 2017, converted with amendments by law n.
+119 of 31 July 2017, on vaccination prevention.

 The circular opens with a premise on the law and its purposes and continues with the indications for educational institutions, starting from those for the management of the transitional phase foreseen for the 2017/2018 and 2018/2019 school years.

-The law - recalls the circular - intervening on the mandatory vaccinations, assures the whole population, in a homogeneous way on the national territory, the actions aimed at the prevention, containment and reduction of risks for public health.
-The extension of vaccination therefore represents progress in protecting the health of the community and each person.
-Parliament and the Government worked together, in the conversion of the decree-law, to ensure that schools can collaborate in the protection of collective health, within the scope of their competences and in full respect of the right to education.
+The law - recalls the circular - intervening on the obligatory nature of vaccinations, ensures the entire population, in a homogeneous manner throughout the national territory, actions aimed at preventing, containing and reducing risks to public health.
+The extension of vaccination therefore represents progress in protecting the health of the community and of each person.
+Parliament and the Government have worked together, in the conversion of the decree-law, to ensure that schools can collaborate in the protection of collective health, within their competences and in full compliance with the right to education.

-Article 3-bis of the decree-law, added at the time of conversion, establishes that, starting from the 2019/2020 school year, after a first transitional phase, it is the Local Health Authorities (ASL), once received by the schools the list of members and members up to 16 years of age, to return it with an indication of those who may not be in compliance with the vaccination requirements.
-For the nursery school, failure to present the documentation certifying the fulfillment of vaccination obligations will result in the forfeiture of the registration.
-For subsequent degrees of education, there are no repercussions on access to the school service.
+Article 3-bis of the decree-law, added during the conversion, establishes that, starting from the 2019/2020 school year, after a first transitional phase, they are the Local Health Authorities (ASL), once received by the schools the list of registered and registered up to 16 years of age, to return it with the indication of those who may not be in compliance with the vaccination requirements.
+For kindergartens, failure to present the documentation certifying the fulfillment of vaccination obligations will result in the forfeiture of enrollment.
+On the other hand, there are no repercussions on access to the school service for subsequent degrees of education.